 A PDSA cycle is the basic method of inquiry in improvement research.
 It’s a pragmatic scientific method for iterative testing of changes in complex systems.
 Each cycle (Plan-Do-Study-Act) is a mini-experiment in which observed outcomes are compared to predictions.
 Discrepancies between predictions and observed outcomes become a source of learning.

-To Act on a PDSA, act from within an In Progress PDSA, or, select Find PSDAs from the menu bar.
+To Act on a PDSA, act from within an In Progress PDSA displayed on the Homepage, or select Find PSDAs from the menu bar to locate your desired PDSA.

 Select the PDSA you would like to Act on.
 You may filter by driver, change idea, status, group, tester, and date.